How To Value A Property

 The market value of a particular property is the price that would be negotiated between a willing buyer and willing seller in an arm’s-length transaction after proper marketing.
-The value is not the current listing price and is not the amount of the most recent offer on the property.
+The value isn’t the current listing price and isn’t the amount of the most recent offer on the property.

 Step 1: Find Local Sales

 The most common method of valuing a property is to compare it to properties that have just sold in the local area.
 We recommend that you only consider comparing sales with the following attributes:

 - Within 1 km of the property you’re buying (larger areas for country regions).